mayankdrvr/mern_blog/README.md

   Build Command - npm build
   Publish directory - build
 ```
-Click Create Static Site
+Click Create Static Site.
-In the left part of the screen, click on Environment and enter the following key value pair-
+- In the left part of the screen, click on Environment and enter the following key value pair-
 ```
 REACT_APP_API = <URL(onrender.com extension) of the deployed backend server which you deployed>/api
 ```